olegasivakov/ep-2/README.md

 **3. Data formats**

-ISO 20022 and MT data formats are oficially published.
+ISO 15022/20022 data formats are oficially published.
 Due to the large number of data schemas, we need to choose the schemas that will be implemented first; implementation for another schemes will be available using format manager tools.

 In addition, ISO 20022 contains descriptions for business models and operation flows.
 Some ones will be implemented with testing environments.

 > [!NOTE]
 > ISO 20022: XSD schemes defined for this standard
 >
-> MT list: 101, 103, 202, 900, 910, 940, 942, 950
+> ISO 15022 MT list: 101, 103, 202, 900, 910, 940, 942, 950

 **4. Sender, receiver, customer identities**

 The ideology of financial messages consists in the transfer of identified user data between identified and authorized participants of the financial data network.
 Blockchain network, at the same time, does not provide for the disclosure of information other than the public cryptographic key.
-ISO 20022 and MT format implementation should include ways to identify the addressee; perhaps this solution should also comply with the blockchain ideology of non-disclosure of the user's identity.
+ISO 15022/20022 format implementation should include ways to identify the addressee; perhaps this solution should also comply with the blockchain ideology of non-disclosure of the user's identity.

 ### DOD